Sequoia Detox Centers

 An opiate addiction treatment plan comes with intense therapy sessions, including individual and group settings, education on the disease of addiction, family support groups, relapse prevention, aftercare programs, and so much more.

-At Sequoia Detox Centers, we aim to support our clients during their recovery journey and always encourage their continuous growth.
+At Sequoia Recovery Centers, we aim to support our clients during their recovery journey and always encourage their continuous growth.
 We feel that the more supported our clients feel, the more courage they will have to continue in their battle against addiction.
 If you are ready to begin healing from opiate addiction, contact us to learn more about our Spokane, Washington detox center.